andy-lz/CoronaVirus/README.md

 ## Land Generation

-There are two forms of world generation which must be specified at startup:
+There are two forms of world generation seeds which must be specified at startup:

   1. _Random world generation_: Specify a noise map of Land and Water.